 At 2nd level and above, while in a frenzy, a berserker is such a tenacious combatant that he continues to fight without penalty even while disabled or dying, ignoring the staggered condition and the effects of nonlethal damage.

-This ability replaces empathic link, woodland stride, speak with animals, and trackless step.
+This ability replaces empathic link, woodland stride, speak with animals, improved empathic link, and trackless step.

 At 5th level and every four beastmaster levels thereafter, a berserker gains a bonus combat feat in addition to those gained from normal advancement.
 A berserker must still meet all prerequisites for this feat, including ability score and base attack bonus minimums.